BennyP69/GameFinder/README.md

-# Welcome to Similar Game Finder!
+# Welcome to Similar Game Finder! <br />

-(IN PROGRESS)<br />
+The goal of this project is to help indie developers find similar games to that which they plan to or are currently developing, along with information useful for business-related research, such as sales, review ratings and more.
-This program was designed to help game developers (mainly indie) find games that are similar to the game they aim to make, by providing a list of tags (and optionally, must-include tags),
+While the project started out with this in mind, it can still be used by anyone simply looking to find games that suit their tastes, with more options and information than other websites currently provide.